What does a Inventory Manager do?

 How to become a Inventory Manager?

-- Pursue a bachelor's degree in business, logistics, or a related field.
+- Get a relevant degree: Obtain a bachelor’s degree in business, logistics, or supply chain management.

 How long does it take to become a Inventory Manager?